 A post shared by @californiasciencecenter on

-A must-visit for a space enthusiasts, the California Science Center in LA is famously home to the retired NASA space shuttle Endeavor.
+A must-visit for all space enthusiasts looking at flights to Los Angeles, the California Science Center is famously home to the retired NASA space shuttle Endeavor.
 Tikes under seven can have a hands-on experience in the Discovery Rooms for Little Learners.
 Inquisitive kids from pre-K through high school will adore the annual Hands-on Science Camp offered in weekly sessions throughout the summer months.
 Don’t forget to check the website for special exhibits.

 Chicago’s Museum of Science and Industry

-Planning ahead is crucial when visiting the largest science center in the western hemisphere.
-Interactive experiences are found throughout the Chicago museum.
+If you’re taking any flights to Chicago and want to visit the largest science center in the western hemisphere, you’re going to need to plan ahead.
+Interactive experiences abound throughout Chicago’s Museum of Science and Industry.
 The Wanger Family Fab Lab should be the first stop for kids itching to design an idea using cutting-edge software and equipment.
 Youngsters under ten years old can test out scientific principles in the Idea Factory.
 For an interactive human mind-body exhibit, don’t miss— You!
 The Experience.

 The Center of Science and Industry in Columbus